Why do you need to seal stitch lines and seams?

 2. Ventilate your space

-If, like me, you can apply it outdoors, crack a window.
+If, like me, you can’t apply it outdoors, crack a window.
 Sealant has a strong, unpleasant, chemically odour.

 Results: Iron-on tape or liquid seam sealant?

-For my task, of sealing a sew-at-home raincoat, hands down the iron-on tape won in almost every category.
+For my task of sealing a sew-at-home raincoat, hands down the iron-on tape won across the board.
 I love how it was easy to work into my construction flow as part of the seam pressing step.
 The seam allowances sits neatly and aids future construction steps.
 It’s not messy and doesn’t have a very intrusive odour.